Suu Kyi meets Obama, receives medal from Congress

 Obama, seeking re-election in November, seized the chance to meet Suu Kyi on the second day of her U.S. tour.
 The encounter could help him highlight what many see as a foreign policy accomplishment of his administration in helping to push Myanmar’s generals onto the path of democratic change.

-The president expressed his admiration for Suu Kyi’s courage and personal sacrifice in championing democracy and human rights over the years, the White House said in a statement after the meeting.

-Obama welcomed the Asian nation’s democratic transition and the recent progress made by Suu Kyi’s National League for Democracy Party and President Thein Sein, the White House said.

-At her congressional medal ceremony, both Suu Kyi and Secretary of State Hillary Clinton acknowledged the presence in the audience of a minister representing Myanmar’s president and the country’s new ambassador in Washington.
+At her congressional medal ceremony, both Suu Kyi and Secretary of State Hillary Clinton acknowledged the presence in the audience of a minister representing Myanmar President Thein Sein and the country’s new ambassador in Washington.

 “This task has been made possible by the reform measures instituted by President Thein Sein,” said Suu Kyi in her acceptance speech.